ktzar/sockets-chat/readme.md

 I plan to implement:

-- Rooms
+- Rooms (halfway)
-- Emoticons
-- Direct messages
+- Direct messages (done)
 - Logging
 - Registration
 - Popup windows
+- Emoticons

 To run the server execute

 `$ node server.js`

-And then you can point your browser to `http://your_local_ip:1080`
+And then you can point your browser to `http://your_local_ip:1080` You can customise the port in the constants of server.js.
+TODO: accept a parameter with the port